Derivative Securities

 One-Breath Recap

-A derivative gets its value from an underlying asset, and options are the most tested: the buyer pays a premium (the max loss) for a right, while the seller (writer) takes on the obligation, with a call betting the price rises and a put betting it falls.
-Futures obligate both parties, are standardized and exchange-traded, settle daily by mark-to-market, and lean on a clearinghouse that nearly erases counterparty risk (a margin call restores the initial margin level via variation margin, and margin is a deposit, not a loan).
-Forwards are the customized OTC version, so they carry higher counterparty risk, low liquidity, and settlement only at expiration.
-Across all of them, leverage cuts both ways, losses on futures and short options can exceed the investment, time decay hurts buyers and helps sellers, and derivatives suit sophisticated hedgers far more than risk-averse investors.
-Know the definitions, uses, costs, benefits, and risks, and this conceptual unit answers itself.
+A derivative gets its value from an underlying asset, and options are the most tested: the buyer pays a premium (the maximum loss) for a right while the writer takes the obligation, a call betting the price rises and a put betting it falls.
+Futures obligate both parties, are standardized and exchange-traded, settle daily by mark-to-market, and lean on a clearinghouse that nearly erases counterparty risk, with a margin call restoring initial margin through variation margin and margin itself a deposit, not a loan.
+Forwards are the customized over-the-counter version, so they carry higher counterparty risk, low liquidity, and settlement only at expiration.
+Leverage cuts both ways, losses on futures and short options can exceed the investment, time decay hurts buyers and helps sellers, and derivatives suit sophisticated hedgers far more than risk-averse investors.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Derivative Securities unit for the complete lesson.
+Read the full Derivative Securities unit.